ARolek/ase/README.md

 # Getting started

-the ASE package exposes a Decode method.
+The ASE package exposes a Decode and Encode method.
 You simply pass an io.Reader interface to ase.Decode and it will return an ASE struct of the decoded data.
-For example:
+For convenience, a DecodeFile method is available to decode an existing ASE file.
+For encoding, simply initialize an ASE struct and populate it with the appropriate Groups and Colors data.

 ## Examples